mariusjcb/BogusApp/Microservices/README.md

 # Microservices

+> :warning: **No important design patterns used in microservices**.
+I will refactor it.

 In order to run microservices you should already have installed Docker / Docker Hub and Docker Compose.

 To run all services, including api gateway, you should first build docker images.
 I really recommend you to build microservicess in parallel: